 - Clean your hands often with soap and warm water, or hand sanitizer.

 - Eat nutritious food, exercise, and get a good night’s sleep to stay as healthy as possible.

 - Cover your cough in your sleeve.

 - Stay at home when you are sick.

 Certain people can develop serious health problems from influenza, such as pneumonia, which may cause death.
 These include:

-- Children younger than two years of age and adults 65 years of age and older;
+- children younger than 5 years of age and adults 65 years of age and older;

-- People with certain chronic illnesses, such as heart, lung or kidney disease, diabetes and cancer; and
+- people with certain chronic illnesses, such as heart, lung or kidney disease, diabetes and cancer;

 Influenza can also make other health conditions such as diabetes, lung disease, heart disease, kidney disease and cancer worse.

 Every year, influenza and the health problems it causes have a significant effect on the health-care system.
 It also affects school or work absenteeism.